 I especially love this idea….I filled some roasted poblano peppers with it.
 YUM.

-Go make this and come back and leave me feedback on here.
+Go make this Oil-Free Vegan Barbecue Pesto and come back and leave me feedback on here.
 Each time you guys make a recipe of mine and leave me feedback, it makes my day!!
 Also, tag me on Instagram@thevegan8 and also hashtag #thevegan8, so I don’t miss any notifications.
 Love seeing your photos.
-Thank you to everybody who has been making my Nutella Bars!

 Homemade barbeque is not only easy and healthier than storebought, but it is incredibly fresh and delicious!
 I have repurposed barbeque sauce by creating a barbeque pesto that is incredibly versatile and can be used on almost anything your heart desires!